 As you follow the footpath around the island, you will pass hundreds of Blue Footed Booby nesting sites including one colony of masked boobies.

-As you make your way around the island you’ll pass by El Soplador, a giant blowhole that explodes to heights reaching 25 feet.
-In the nearby tide pools you can often find lounging sea lions enjoying the blowhole’s misty spray.
-Following lunch on board the yacht, you’ll visit Garner Bay, a great place for sunbathing, swimming and snorkeling.
+As you make your way around the island you will pass by El Soplador, a giant blowhole where waves explodes to heights reaching 25 feet.
+In the nearby tidal pools you can often find lounging sea lions enjoying the blowhole’s misty spray.
+Following lunch on board the yacht, you will visit Garner Bay, a great place for sunbathing, swimming and snorkeling.
 Lionfish, Flycatchers, and Galapagos Hawks will keep you company as you relax under the rays of the evening sun.
 Dinner on the yacht completes your day.

-On your 8th day of visiting the Galapagos you’ll arrive early in the morning to San Cristobal, the capital of the Galapagos.
-The first site will be Isla Lobos, a very small islet made of volcanic rocks that gets its name from the colony of Sea Lions (Lobo de Mar in Spanish) that live there.
-Here you can observe the behavior and interaction of Sea Lions living in a small community.
+On Day 8 you will arrive early in the morning to San Cristobal, the capital of the Galapagos.
+The first you will site will be Isla Lobos: a small islet made of volcanic rocks which derives its name from the colony of Sea Lions (Lobo de Mar in Spanish) who live there.
+Here you can observe the behaviour and interaction of Sea Lions living in a small community.
 Before taking the flight back to the mainland you will have some time to visit the town on your own for last minute shopping or people watching in the Galapagos.
 Transfer to airport.

-After breakfast on the yacht, you’ll continue to Santa Fe Island.
-Upon arrival to the island, you’ll be treated to a noisy welcome from the local Sea Lion colony.
-Following your naturalist guide on the island paths you’ll reach Santa Fe's main attraction, a towering forest of giant cacti.
-Scattered around the cacti trees you’ll see a number of the island's indigenous sun-seekers: marine and land iguanas, the rainbow-streaked lava lizards and, if you’re lucky, land tortoises - the namesakes of the islands.
-After the walk you’ll dive into the salty sea and snorkel in the company of Sea Lions, Lion Fish and Sea Turtles.
-Finally, you’ll return to the yacht for lunch.
+After breakfast on the yacht, you'll continue to Santa Fe Island.
+Upon arrival at the island, you will be treated to a noisy welcome from a local Sea Lion colony.
+Following your naturalist guide on the island paths you will reach Santa Fe's main attraction: a towering forest of giant Opuntia cacti.
+Scattered around the Opuntia trees you will see a number of the island's indigenous sun-seekers: marine and land iguanas, rainbow-streaked lava lizards and, if you're lucky, land tortoises - the namesakes of the islands.
+After the walk you will dive into the salty sea and snorkel in the company of Sea Lions, Lion Fish and Sea Turtles.
+Finally, you'll return to the yacht for lunch.

 Day 10: Santa Cruz / Darwin Centre / El Chato (Highlands)